vain0x/languages/README.md

 ## Solve

+To solve a problem using picomet-lang, write your code in [solver/src/main.picomet](solver/src/main.picomet).

+In order to run, you have two options:

+1. Using Rust tools
+2. Using Docker

+### Solve: Use Rust tools

+See the `Develop` section below for setting up.

 Work inside the [solver](solver) directory.

-To solve a problem with picomet-lang, write your code in [solver/src/main.picomet](solver/src/main.picomet).

 To run your code, use `cargo run`.

 To submit your code, run `cargo build` and copy from `solver/src/main.rs`.

+### Solve: Use Docker

+- Install Docker.
+- Build a docker image with `./docker-build`.

+You can run your code with `./docker-run` inside the [solver](solver) directory.

 ## Develop